PennyLaneAI/pennylane/doc/code/qml_fourier.rst

 leads to a Fourier representation with few and low-order frequencies, a quantum circuit using this embedding can only express rather simple periodic functions.

-The Fourier module contains a number of methods to visualize the coefficients of the Fourier sum representation of a single circuit, as well as distributions over Fourier coefficients for a parametrized circuit family.
+The Fourier module contains a number of methods to visualize the coefficients of the Fourier series representation of a single circuit, as well as distributions over Fourier coefficients for a parametrized circuit family.

 .. note::